Oreolek/undum/README.md

 anything you want.
 Or you can just keep things simple using a bunch of simple functions provided by Undum.

+## What is the difference from the original Undum?

+* This branch is rewritten on pure Javascript.
+You are no longer bound by jQuery.
+Also, the code is more hackable now.

+* The code uses Gulp as build system, making it even more hack-friendly.

+* The code no longer thinks about CSS design.
+It should not think about whether the player is on mobile or not, it is a job for CSS.
+Also, animations are all CSS.

+* No progress bars at the moment, so no animateQuality.

 ## Compatibility